sequenceiq/slider/src/site/markdown/testing.md

 Maven needs to be given
 1. A path to the expanded test archive
-1. A path to a hoya configuration directory for the cluster
+1. A path to a slider configuration directory for the cluster

-The path for the expanded test is automatically calculated as being the directory under `..\hoya-assembly\target` where an untarred hoya distribution can be found.
+The path for the expanded test is automatically calculated as being the directory under `..\slider-assembly\target` where an untarred slider distribution can be found.
 If it is not present, the tests will fail

-The path to the configuration directory must be supplied in the property `hoya.conf.dir` which can be set on the command line
+The path to the configuration directory must be supplied in the property `slider.conf.dir` which can be set on the command line

-    mvn test -Dhoya.conf.dir=src/test/configs/sandbox/hoya
+    mvn test -Dhoya.conf.dir=src/test/configs/sandbox/slider

-It can also be set in the (optional) file `hoya-funtest/build.properties`:
+It can also be set in the (optional) file `slider-funtest/build.properties`:

-    hoya.conf.dir=src/test/configs/sandbox/hoya
+    slider.conf.dir=src/test/configs/sandbox/slider

-This file is loaded whenever a hoya build or test run takes place
+This file is loaded whenever a slider build or test run takes place

-## Configuration of `hoya-client.xml`
+## Configuration of `slider-client.xml`

-The `hoya-client.xml` must have extra configuration options for both the HBase and Accumulo tests, as well as a common set for actually talking to a YARN cluster.
+The `slider-client.xml` must have extra configuration options for both the HBase and Accumulo tests, as well as a common set for actually talking to a YARN cluster.

 ## Disabling the functional tests entirely

-All functional tests which require a live YARN cluster can be disabled through the property `hoya.funtest.enabled`
+All functional tests which require a live YARN cluster can be disabled through the property `slider.funtest.enabled`

     <property>
-      <name>hoya.funtest.enabled</name>
+      <name>slider.funtest.enabled</name>
       <value>false</value>
     </property>

-There is a configuration do do exactly this in `src/test/configs/offline/hoya`:
+There is a configuration do do exactly this in `src/test/configs/offline/slider`:

-    hoya.conf.dir=src/test/configs/offline/hoya
+    slider.conf.dir=src/test/configs/offline/slider

 Tests which do not require a live YARN cluster will still run;
-these verify that the `bin\hoya` script works.
+these verify that the `bin/slider` script works.

 ### Non-mandatory options

-The following test options may be added to `hoya-client.xml` if the defaults need to be changed
+The following test options may be added to `slider-client.xml` if the defaults need to be changed

     <property>